Uniswap/unichain-contracts/docs/autogen/src/src/UVN/L1/StakingMiddleware/Notifier.sol/abstract.Notifier.md

 ### safeTransferFrom

-*only allow transfers to contracts and the operator*
+*Only allow transfers to service contracts and the operator*

-*always allow operator to claw back their own token forcefully*
+*Notify service contracts of withdrawals*

 ```solidity